davidaayers/davidaayers/MANAGER-README.md

 I'm living in Dallas, TX with my wife.
 We bought a house in Lakewood after a bit of a sojourn across the country (Dallas ➡️ Denver ➡️ Phoenix ➡️ Dallas, all in 3 years).

-I love spending time with my lovely wife, watching TV, drinking wine, and generally just "chilling and whatnot".
+I love spending time with my lovely wife, watching TV, drinking wine, and generally just hanging out.

 I play a lot of video games and board games.
 I have a [large collection](https://boardgamegeek.com/collection/user/iamagiantnerd) of nerdy games, and try to play them as often as I can.

-I try to hike as much as I can; Dallas isn't so great for that, but when we travel, we try to fit a hike into the schedule.
+I try to hike as much as I can; Dallas isn't so great for that, but when we travel, we try to fit a hike into the schedule, and we're willing to drive a few hours outside of Dallas for highly reviewed hiking trails.

-I made a video game ([We Slay Monsters](https://weslaymonsters.com/)) in the past.
+I made a video game ([We Slay Monsters](https://weslaymonsters.com/)).
 Probably not something I'll do again, but it was a wild ride.

 I read Twitter, a lot.
 I follow a mix of tech folks, politics, LGBT activism, and feminists.
 Oh, and board games and miniature painting.
 To say it's eclectic is a mild understatement.
 If you're so inclined, check me out there [@iamagiantnerd](https://twitter.com/iamagiantnerd).